 If You experience problems with the internet or Your internet connection, You should contact Your internet service provider first to try to resolve these problems before You contact us.

 As part of our Services we shall make available appropriate support and maintenance services to Users.
-Kindly contact our Customer Services team on [ADD EMAIL/CONTACT] for more information in this regard.
+Kindly contact our Customer Services team on info@buzdapp.com for more information in this regard.

 Services: RIGHTS, OBLIGATIONS AND RESTRICTIONS